Protect Server Actions

 sessionOptions

-Use the requireServerActionAuth() helper at the start of any Server Action that requires authentication.
-It always returns an authentication result, and it also returns the session object if the user is authenticated.
+Use the requireServerActionAuth() helper function at the start of any Server Action that requires authentication.
+Calling this function returns a response that can be used to check if the user is authenticated.
+If the user is authenticated, it also returns their session.

 // src/app/actions/fetch-tenant.ts